Monday to Friday • 9AM to 1PM

 Ages 3-5 and potty-trained

-At Figment, we believe that creative expression and play are fundamental to every child’s emotional development.
-Monday through Thursday, Ms. Amy leads kids through hands-on activities designed to spark each child’s unique imagination.
+At Figment, we believe that creative expression and play are fundamental to every child’s emotional development, and Monday through Friday, we lead the kids through hands-on activities designed to spark each child’s unique imagination.

 A typical day includes:

 - Exploring sensory stations

 - Learning through play

 - Outdoor play and gardening or, in case of icky weather, time in the Discovery Lab

 - Enrollment options are Monday to Friday; Tuesday and Thursday; or Monday, Wednesday and Friday.